shopsys/shopsys/docs/storefront/caching.md

 ### How to use it

-To apply cache to some query, simply set the `@_redisCache` directive on the query.
+To apply cache to a query, simply set the `@_redisCache` directive on it.

 #### Example